DisCardApp/DisCard/README.md

 ## Usage

 ### Navbar
 At the top of every page, you'll be able to navigate between the main page, the credit card list, and info about the project.
-There's also an option for you to login to Discard with Google so that you can save your cards on the app.
+There's also an option for you to login to DisCard with Google so that you can save your cards on the app.

 ### Main Page
 On the main page, you will be greeted by a few different options: